 The Trustee considers the above items relating to investment and risk "financially material considerations".
-For the DC section the Trustee believe that the timescale for which to assess these considerations should be viewed at a member level, based on the member's age and selected retirement age.
+For the DC Section the Trustee believes that the timescale for which to assess these considerations should be viewed at a member level, based on the member's age and selected retirement age.